 You might be thinking about investing with a specific goal in mind, or you may just be aiming for a more financially secure future.

 This will depend on your personal circumstances, your attitude to risk and how long you're looking to invest for.
-Investing in funds can deliver potentially higher returns than cash savings in the long run, although investing in funds comes with greater risk than cash savings, and you could get back less than you invest as the value of funds can fall as well as rise.
+Investing in funds can potentially deliver higher returns than cash savings in the long run, although investing in funds comes with greater risk than cash savings.
+You could get back less than you invest as the value of funds can fall as well as rise.
 You need to decide how comfortable you are with this and what your capacity is for dealing with any losses.

 A Stocks and Shares ISA and a Trading Account let you invest in a variety of investment funds.